selva221724/dummylog/README.md

 ```python
 dl.kill()
 ```
-**Note:** If you want to create a new log file in the same run time , You need to kill the current instance using above syntax and creat a new object.
-Currently, dummylog is not supported for multithreading.
+**Note:** Do not use dummylog in case if you are using the logging module in the same script for other purposes. it will conflict with the logging thread and append things to gather.

+## Future Work
+- dummylog will be enabled for multithreading
+- enhance logging capability